 A Guide for Your Piano Buying

-Below, see how the affordable Yamaha NP V60 stacks up against its many peers in areas like weight, price, and customer reviews.
+Below, see how the affordable Yamaha NP V60 stacks up against its many peers:

 Basic Specs of the Yamaha NP V60